What is a "bank" and why is it important?

 - Allows you to analyze strategies

-- Helps to see where you lose
+- Helps you see where you're losing

 Error | Consequence |